What Is Cava? Spanish Sparkling Wine, Styles & Pairings

 • Pere Ventura: Founded in the early 1990s, Pere Ventura has quickly made a name for itself, focusing on innovation and quality, offering distinctively crisp and aromatic Cavas.

-• Raventós i Blanc – Although no longer a Cava producer, they are a leading maker of high-quality sparkling wines from their own appellation, Conca del Riu Anoia, focusing on expressing their unique terroir.
+• Raventós i Blanc – Although no longer a Cava producer, they are a leading maker of high-quality sparkling wines from their own appellation, Conca del Riu Anoia, with a focus on expressing their unique terroir.

-Properly storing your Cava will make it that much better once you are ready to enjoy it.
-Ideally, you should store Cava at 50 to 60ºF (10-15ºC) in a place with minimal light and little vibration.
-Additionally, if you are storing the Cava long term, we recommend storing the bottle on its side instead of upright so that the cork does not dry out.
+Properly storing your Cava will make it even better when you are ready to enjoy it.
+Ideally, you should store Cava at 50–60°F / 10–15°C in a place with minimal light and little vibration.
+Additionally, if you are storing the Cava long-term, we recommend keeping the bottle on its side rather than upright so the cork does not dry out.

 Serving Cava

 Before serving Cava, chilling it is a great idea, even if it’s been in a fridge.
-I recommend filling a bucket, half with ice and half with water, and chilling the bottle for 15 minutes.
+I recommend filling a bucket with half ice and half water, then chilling the bottle for 15 minutes.
 Next is choosing the appropriate glassware.
 I think the best glassware is simply the one you enjoy using most.
-If a champagne flute or coup makes you feel celebratory, by all means, use those.
-However, if you want to appreciate further the aromatics of the wine, a ‘tulip’ wine glass is the ideal choice, as the narrow bottom retains the bubbles, and the wider top allows for more aromas.
+If a Champagne flute or coupe makes you feel celebratory, by all means, use those.
+However, if you want to further appreciate the wine’s aromatics, a ‘tulip’ wine glass is the ideal choice, as the narrow bottom retains the bubbles and the wider top allows more aromas to develop.
 A standard wine glass also works for this!
 In the end, use what you have and what you like!

 Another fun way to serve Cava is in a cocktail!
 Its light, crisp profile makes it the perfect bubbly component that does not compete too heavily with the spirits and other elements of the drink.
 I love using Cava when making a French 75 or an Old Cuban.
 Another Spanish option is Aigua de València, which combines fresh-squeezed orange juice, Cava, vodka, and gin.
 It’s like a mimosa but packs a serious punch.